SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Spectrum_Analysis.md

 uid: SpectrumAnalysis
 ---

-# DMS Spectrum Analysis
+# DataMiner Spectrum Analysis

-DMS Spectrum Analysis allows operators to integrate spectrum analyzers from any vendor in DataMiner, so that they can be deployed for around-the-clock RF performance monitoring.
+DataMiner Spectrum Analysis allows operators to integrate spectrum analyzers from any vendor in DataMiner, so that they can be deployed for around-the-clock RF performance monitoring.
 Typically, a spectrum analyzer will be combined with an RF switch to be able to measure at different points in the system, using a single spectrum analyzer.

 In DataMiner, a real-time interface allows operators to perform RF measurements remotely.
 A single spectrum analyzer can also be shared by multiple concurrent users who can each apply their own settings and preferences without any constraints or conflicts.